-- Advise on when to apply to graduate or professional school or determine if gaining professional experience first would be advantageous to a student's candidacy. - Identify programs that align with students' goals and academic interests. - Advise and assist with the relevant application and reference-gathering processes. - Help students to determine how to pursue avenues to financially support their graduate school ambitions.
+- Advise on whether to apply to graduate or professional school or to seek professional experience first. - Identify programs that align with students' goals and academic résumés. - Advise and assist with the relevant application and reference-gathering processes.

 Colgate also has pre-professional resources for students intending to pursue careers in the health sciences, law, engineering, architecture, or entrepreneurship.